 The right to interest does not depend on the commencement of legal proceedings.
 The rate of interest is prescribed in the IC Regulations and is calculated on the basis of the 10-year treasury bond yield plus three per cent.

 It is important for policyholders and legal practitioners to remember the following when dealing with a difficult insurer who is refusing to pay a claim.

 First, insurers have a duty of utmost good faith towards policyholders (and vice versa).
 This duty is confirmed by sections 13 and 14 of the IC Act.

-Second, the courts will generally interpret ambiguous terms in an insurance contract in favour of the policyholder.
-This is known as the “contra proferentem rule”.
+Second, courts generally interpret ambiguous terms in an insurance contract in favour of the policyholder.
+This is the “contra proferentem rule”.